 Tips for the Best Beef Barley Stew

 Use a flavorful cut of beef.
-An inexpensive cut is best – beef chuck is my preference, and really the only one I will use.
+An inexpensive cut is best – beef chuck is my preference.
 It’s full of flavor and the slow cooker will magically transform this otherwise tough cut of meat into irresistible, fork-tender bites of beefy heaven.
 If you can’t find chuck, top round would be my second choice.
-Just know that it will not be as good as chuck!
+Just know that the overall flavor and texture will not be as good as chuck.

 Get a good sear on the beef.
 This creates enormous flavor.
 Also be sure to give each piece of beef enough room to get truly browned.
 If you pile all the beef pieces on top of each other, they’ll just steam instead of brown.

 Cut the veggies somewhat thick.
-They cook for a long time – and if they’re cut small, they’ll end up mushy.
+They cook for a long time in the slow cooker.
+So if you cut them small, they’ll end up mushy.
 If you prefer smaller pieces of veggies, I would suggest adding them a bit later in the process.